estape11/mender-docs/01.Get-started/04.Deploy-a-container-update/docs.md

 ## Read more

-There are several options for deploying containerized updates:
+There is an alternative option for deploying containerized updates:

 * *[Docker Compose Update Module](../../06.Artifact-creation/03.Containerized-application-updates)* provides an interface for deploying container workloads managed by Docker Compose.
-* *[Kubernetes Update Module](https://hub.mender.io/t/kubernetes/1939?target=_blank)* allows you to deploy Kubernetes manifests to a local kubernetes cluster.

 You can explore other types of updates available by extending the Mender client in the